ixt/AIK/ddkdocs/docs/apk.md

 ![Raccoon](/img/raccoon_2.png)

-Android apps are downloaded from the Google PlayStore in the form of .apk package files.[Racoon](http://www.onyxbits.de/raccoon) allows us to download them to play with, without having a real Android device.
+Android apps are downloaded from the Google PlayStore in the form of .apk package files.
+[Racoon](http://www.onyxbits.de/raccoon) allows us to download them to play with, without having a real Android device.
 Give it the credentials of your Google account.
 All that will happen is that you will get emails saying that the fake Android devices have been linked to it.
 It's best to have a "burner" account just for doing this.
 Our "favourite" (most infamous) app from the [Our Data, Ourselves](https://big-social-data.net/) project is a game called